julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Friday, October 18, 2024.
+Saturday, October 19, 2024.
 Quote of the day:

-> "Management is doing things right; leadership is doing the right thing." - Peter F. Drucker
+> "Tie your self worth to something that you will lose, and you'll be left with nothing." - SevenSevens